 Free the context object.
 It must not be used again.
+You must call futhark_context_sync() before calling this function to ensure there are no outstanding asynchronous operations still running.
 The configuration must be freed separately with futhark_context_config_free().

 int futhark_context_sync (struct futhark_context ctx)